 Highlights for me were the Rockettes hands down.
 I was EXTREMELY excited to see a black Rockette.
 I felt I was on stage!
 With the lack of mainstreamed African American dancers outside of Ailey out there, she represented very well.
 As a former dancer, I admired their precision more than anything.
 Every move was literally in synch.
 They included tap, ballet, jazz and even hip-hop moves in the choreography.
 My absolute favorite was the Parade of the Wooden Soldier segment.
 The girl that portrayed Clara in The Nutcracker did a good job as well.

-I get the show is to incorporate all views of Christmas to accommodate everyone, but “Santa Clause is Coming to Town” annoyed me.
+I get the show is to incorporate all views of Christmas to accommodate everyone, but “Santa Claus is Coming to Town” annoyed me.
 I did however like the live animals and acknowledgment of the baby Jesus as King.
-The experience was great and I hope to take my nieces and nephews sometime next year.
+The experience was great and I hope to take my nieces and nephews sometime soon.

 Have you seen the Radio City Christmas Spectacular?